-Program 17 To assign a line/feature to a key at an extension (see page
+Program 17 To assign a line/feature to a key at an extension (see page 250)

 Have the privacy of a handset call without having to hold the handset.
-And the Handset for handset.
 And, the Headset frees up both hands so you can easily process paperwork while you are on a call.